-McCarthy, Simon and Viavattene, Christophe and Sheehan, John and Green, C. (2017) Compensatory approaches and engagement techniques to gain flood storage in England and Wales.
+McCarthy, Simon and Viavattene, Christophe and Sheehan, John and Green, C. (2018) Compensatory approaches and engagement techniques to gain flood storage in England and Wales.
 Journal of Flood Risk Management .
-ISSN 1753-318X (Accepted/In press)
+ISSN 1753-318X (Published online first)

 Van Dongeren, Ap and Ciavola, Paolo and Martinez, Grit and Viavattene, Christophe and Bogaard, T. and Ferreira, Oscar and Higgins, Ruth and McCall, Robert (2017) Introduction to RISC-KIT: Resilience-increasing strategies for coasts.
 Coastal Engineering .
 ISSN 0378-3839 (Published online first)